 If you're currently running Windows 7, then read our guide to prepare for when the operating system reaches its end of life phase.
-Once your laptop is updated, make sure to properly set it up and beginners can read our guide on how to use Windows 10.
+Once your laptop is updated, check out our Windows 10 guide for both beginners and power users.

 Here are a few simple steps to manually check for Windows 10 updates.

 1. Select the Start (Windows) button from the bottom-left corner.

 4. Choose the Windows Update tab in the left sidebar (circular arrows)

 5. Click the Check for updates button.
 If there is an available update, it will begin downloading automatically.

 If you don't see an update, don't worry; this page will tell you if your hardware is currently incompatible.

 To finish the update, you'll need to restart Windows, but you do this later if there's no urgency.
 Doing so is pretty straightforward — just follow these simple instructions.
 (Note, your system will not be equipped with the latest updates until it's been restarted.)

 How to Schedule a Windows 10 Update

 1. From the Windows Update settings page (Step 4 from above), select "Schedule the restart" found next to "Restart now."